Casimir free energy for massive fermions: a comparative study of various approaches: The Helmholtz Free Energy

 where $\omega _{{n_1} , {K_T}} = \sqrt{ k_{n_1}^2 + K_T^2 + m^2}$, the prime on the summation denotes restriction of the sum to odd integers, and $A$ denotes the area of the plates.
 We shall refer to this expression for free energy as the first form.
 A very commonly used alternate expression for the first form, which has an embedded analytic continuation, is the following \footnote{This is obtained by replacing the logarithm using We like to emphasize that the above replacement includes an analytic continuation.
 To trace it, we note that the expression for the logarithm is obtained by first using the identity $\mbox{Log}(A)=-\lim\limits_{s \to 0} \frac{\partial }{\partial s} A^{-s}$.
 Next, $A^{-s}$ has been replaced using the Euler integral representation of the Gamma function, {\it i.e.}, $\Gamma(s)=\int_0^{\infty} dt e^{-t} t^{s-1}$.
 This integral is finite for $s>0$, while it admits an analytic continuation for $s\leq0$. }

 The integral over $t$ embodies the analytic continuation.
+This is important since in this paper we need to keep track of all analytic continuations.
 The result of this expression depends, in principle, on the order in which the sums and integrals are performed.
 However, if we do the integral over $t$ last we obtain the analytic continuation of this expression, which is certainly finite and unique, regardless of the order of other sums and integral.
 If we do the integral over $t$ at any step other than last and we are interested in the analytic of this expression, we are going to need a supplementary analytic continuation at the end.

 Integrating over the transverse momenta, we obtain

 where $\omega_{n_1}=\sqrt{k_{n_1}^2 + m^2}$.
 If we now integrate over $t$, we obtain the form which is almost invariably used in the ZFA:

 One can perform the sum over the Matsubara frequencies in the original expression for the free energy given in Eq.~(\ref{s04}), using the Principle of the Argument theorem~\cite{r49Ahlf.}, to obtain the usual form in statistical mechanics~\cite{r31Bord2.}: